 The rapid and intense onset of anger can also be a feature of depression.
 These onset attacks express anger that may happen in response to trivial matters.

 What are the causes of anger in depression?

 So, you must be wondering about the causes of anger related to depression.
 There is some evidence that serotonergic dysfunction may be partly to blame.
 In other words, neurochemicals in your brain may be off-kilter, leading to depression, irritability, and anger.
-For this reason, medications that are used to treat depression may also help to relieve your anger.
+For this reason, medications that are used to treat depression symptoms may also help to relieve your anger.

 Anger turned inward

 Anger turned inward is common in those who are having depression.
 However, this act of self compassion may also worsen the severity of depression.
 A study conducted in the UK stated that inwardly turned anger in depression might reflect a critical negative inner voice that makes it hard for you to move past feelings of shame.
 Most often, it also led to feelings of low self-growth